 The Master Drainage Plan for Joe Creek identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds) for the area.
 The Non-Structural Plan identifies buildings where a structural solution is not cost-effective, and acquisition is the recommended solution.
-The Joe Creek Final Plan recommended additional storm sewers in this reach of ELB.3A and a detention area at Highland Park capable of storing 22 acre-feet.
-These improvements have not yet been made.
+There are presently no funded Capital Improvement Projects for future channel improvements or detention ponds in this area.
+The Joe Creek Master Drainage Plan is in the process of being updated, and additional structural and non-structural solutions may be identified.

-Individual Flood Protection Measures: What You Can Do
+Individual Mitigation Measures: What You Can Do